Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

+The encoding makes it possible to derive $pc$-encoded forms of the verification conditions in terms of store relations, enabling their use in deductive proofs.

-\begin{restatable}{lemma}{lemliftRVC} \upshape Let $an$ be an annotation of an alignment automaton $\aprod(\aut(c,f),\aut(c',f'),L,R,J)$ for commands $c,c'$.
+\begin{lem}[pc-encoded VCs for alignment automata] \upshape Let $an$ be an annotation of an alignment automaton $\aprod(\aut(c,f),\aut(c',f'),L,R,J)$ for commands $c,c'$.
 Suppose $pc$ is a fresh variable in the sense that it does not occur in $c$ or $c'$, and all of $L,R,J$ and any $an(i,j)$ are independent from $pc$ on both sides.
-Then each left-only relational VC of Fig.~\ref{fig:RVClo} implies the corresponding condition on store relations in Fig.~\ref{fig:RVClo-encoded}.
-Each joint relational VC in Fig.~\ref{fig:RVCjoShort} implies the corresponding condition in Fig.~\ref{fig:RVCjo-encoded}.
-Similarly for right-only VCs. \end{restatable} \jumpto{lemliftRVCpage}
+Then each left-only relational VC of \autoref{fig:RVClo} implies the corresponding condition on store relations in \autoref{fig:RVClo-encoded}.
+Each joint relational VC in \autoref{fig:RVCjo} implies a corresponding condition (see~\autoref{fig:RVCjo-encoded}).
+Similarly for right-only VCs. \end{lem} \begin{proof} Consider the left-only skip case.
+The primary VC is $L \land \breve{an}(n,n')\imp \hat{an}(m,n')$ (first row of \autoref{fig:RVClo}), which abbreviates